Projects

 Interaction between plants and microbes

 Methylobacterium species are considered as important bacteria residing on plant surface.
 They are a member of methylotrophs, that can utilize one-carbon compounds like methanol as a sole carbon source.
 The reason of the predomination of the species on plant surface is the emission of methanol from plants.
 We isolated and characterized Methylobacterium species from a moss, Racomitrium japnoicum, which is utilized for roof greening.
 The isolates could strongly promote the growth of the moss.
 Furthermore we isolated many novel species from many samples of plants.
-As a strategy for selecting novel species, we utilized whole-cell mass spectrometry with MALDI-TOF/MS. These results will be soon published.
+As a strategy for selecting novel species, we utilized whole-cell mass spectrometry with MALDI-TOF/MS. These results are already published.

 In addition we are interested in their ability to promote plant growth.
 Every year we grow rice and barley in the field.
+We are also investigating the genes involved in plant growth promotion.

 Students from abroad are welcome to contact us.